-Get answers to your frequently asked questions about Student Life and on-campus activities at Saint Louis University—Madrid.
+Get answers to your frequently asked questions about student life and on-campus activities at SLU-Madrid.

 SLU-Madrid cannot work in an official capacity to circumvent travel laws.
 Students have to make sure that they have all of the appropriate travel documents needed and that they are valid throughout the length of the trip.
 Students should contact their embassy in the country they are visiting in case they are denied travel or their passport is lost or stolen.

 United States citizens should note that a U.S. driver's license is not an appropriate form of ID for air travel outside the United States.

 Scan your passport (including the visa page) and both sides of your credit cards, and email copies to yourself.
 Keep the photocopies separate from the originals.

 If the originals are stolen, be sure to call the numbers on the backside of your credit cards right away to cancel the accounts.
 You may call them collect.
 AT&T's toll-free number for collect calls is 900 990 011.